SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

+1. Could you choose any port with the `--port` option?
+What about, say, port 42, or 1023?
+What happens, and why?

 ---

 [Next exercise](../07-add-cds-definitions/)